oconnor663/jacko.io/posts/async_io.md

 to wake up when any input arrives.

 [^remember]: Remember that blocking in `poll` holds up the entire main loop,
-    which in our single-threaded implementation blocks _all_ tasks.
+    which in our single-threaded implementation will block _all_ tasks.
 That's always a performance issue, but in this case it's a correctness issue too.
     Once we get this example working, we'll have ten client tasks waiting to read input from the server task.
-If a client task blocks the server task, then no more input will arrive, and the program will deadlock.
+If a client task blocks the server task, then input will never arrive, and the program will deadlock.

 ## Non-blocking

-The first problem is easier, because Rust has a solution in the standard library.[^three_quarters] [`TcpListener`] and [`TcpStream`] both have [`set_nonblocking`] methods, which make `accept`, `read`, and `write` return [`ErrorKind::WouldBlock`][error_kind] instead of blocking.
+There's a solution for the first problem in the standard library.[^three_quarters] [`TcpListener`] and [`TcpStream`] both have [`set_nonblocking`] methods, which make `accept`, `read`, and `write` return [`ErrorKind::WouldBlock`][error_kind] instead of blocking.

-[^three_quarters]: Well, it has three quarters of a solution.
+[^three_quarters]: Well, there's three quarters of a solution.
 For the rest
     we're gonna cheat&hellip;

 [`TcpListener`]: https://doc.rust-lang.org/std/net/struct.TcpListener.html